 Please read the FAQ, before you apply, for answers to many of your questions.
 It includes information on stipend and financial assistance for long-term medical volunteers.
 If you have additional questions, contact us: Febe Sosof.

-Every volunteer must fill out an application for review by HA administration for every work assignment at Hospitalito Atitlán.
+The application process is two steps.
+1. Every volunteer must fill out an application for review by HA administration for every work assignment at Hospitalito Atitlán.
+2. Send all documents (listed below) by email at the same time you fill out the online application form.

 The College of Physicians and Surgeons of Guatemala now requires that all volunteers receive either a short-term work permit or a Guatemalan medical license (good for two years).